ghoneycutt/puppet-module-ssh/README.md

 service_hasstatus
 -----------------
-Declare whether the service's init script has a functional status command.
-Valid values are 'true' and 'false'
+Boolean to declare whether the service's init script has a functional status command.

-- *Default*: Based on OS
+- *Default*: 'USE_DEFAULTS'

 ssh_key_ensure
 --------------